Essential Instruments for Your Orthodontic Set

 Other necessary equipment for an orthodontic practice includes:

-• Orthodontic Boley Gauge: This tool is a measuring device with narrow tips designed for precise orthodontic work.
+• Orthodontic boley gauge: This is a measuring device with narrow tips designed for precise orthodontic work.

-• An autoclave: This is sanitation equipment that sterilizes your equipment with pressurized steam or dry heat.
+• Autoclave: This sanitation machine sterilizes your equipment with pressurized steam or dry heat.

-• Chairs and chair covers: Comfortable chairs with thin backrests and upholstery that can be replaced make the best options.
+• Chairs and chair covers: Comfortable chairs with thin backrests and replaceable upholstery are ideal.
 Using chair covers helps chairs last longer and makes them less susceptible to wear.

 • Handpieces: These mechanical tools offer customizable functions, with various models operating at different speeds.

-• Cameras: The ideal cameras for diagnosing patients’ smiles have a professional 60mm macro lens and are capable of getting images of the entire mouth.
+• Cameras: The ideal cameras for diagnosing patients’ smiles have a professional 60-millimeter macro lens and can obtain images of the entire mouth.

 Utility Equipment